xquery/rxq/README.md

 When you deploy these modules in a MarkLogic appserver you must then import those modules into the controller.

+Please review the src/example-site/rxq-rewriter.xqy to see how to setup your own.

 # Setting up the example-site on MarkLogic 6